Libya's silence on oil deals a setback for transparency

 “Indications at the moment are not that great.
 Partners have suggested we wait until there is a new government in place before renewing talks”, he said.

-The Libyan congress now has its own 15-member energy committee, headed by Suleiman Ghjum, which plays a supervisory role.
-It makes recommendations across a range of fields and has plans to investigate corruption.
+The Libyan congress now has its own energy committee, headed by Suleiman Ghjum, which with 15 members plays a supervisory role - which makes recommendations across a range of fields and has plans to investigate corruption.

 “We should look at all the contracts that look suspicious,” a member of the GNC energy committee told Reuters last month.